 - You then (not realizing things have gone sideways) continue on doing commits on stuff you're working on

-- You then are about to push your code up to a remote master, so you finally run all those unit tests and realize you broke the build somewhere, but you don't know which commit introduced the problem
+- You then are about to push your code up to a remote mainline, so you finally run all those unit tests and realize you broke the build somewhere, but you don't know which commit introduced the problem

 In a typical environment you'd now have a fun period of checking out a previous revision, running the tests, seeing if that was the commit that broke the build, and continue doing so until you identified the commit that introduced the failure.
 I have experienced this many many times and it is the complete opposite of fun.

 If you were smart you might recognize that a binary search would be effective here.
 That is, if you know commit (A) is bad, and commit (B) is good, and there's 10 commits in-between (A) and (B) then you'd checkout the one halfway between the two, check for the failure, and in doing so eliminate half the possibilities (rather than trying all 10 in succession).

 And if you were really smart you'd know that this is exactly what